India

 The project shows that when children are given trust and space, they come up with surprisingly strong and sustainable solutions for challenges in their community.

-Besides its approach in India, the Kinderportemonnee is also active in the Netherlands and West Africa.
-We also operate a regional Kinderportemonnee in the Netherlands.
-The Kinderportemonnee operates slightly differently in each country:
+In addition to the approach in India, Kinderportemonnee is also active in the Netherlands and West Africa.
+In each country, Kinderportemonnee operates a little differently: